History of Sino-Russian relations

-Prior to the 17th century China and Russia were on opposite ends of Siberia, which was populated by independent nomads.
+Prior to the 17th century, China and Russia were on opposite ends of Siberia, which was populated by independent nomads.
 By about 1640 Russian settlers had traversed most of Siberia and founded settlements in the Amur River basin.
-From 1652 to 1689, China's armies drove the Russian settlers out, but after 1689, China and Russia made peace and established trade agreements.
+From 1652 to 1689, the Qing dynasty's armies drove the Russian settlers out, but after 1689, the Qing and Russia made peace and established trade agreements.

-By the mid-19th century, China's economy and military lagged far behind the colonial powers.
+By the mid-19th century, the Qing dynasty's economy and military lagged far behind the colonial powers.
 It signed unequal treaties with Western countries and Russia, through which Russia annexed the Amur basin and Vladivostok.
-The Russian Empire and Western powers exacted many other concessions from China, such as indemnities for anti-Western riots, control over China's tariffs, and extraterritorial agreements including legal immunity for foreigners and foreign businesses.
+The Russian Empire and Western powers exacted many other concessions from the Qing, such as indemnities for anti-Western riots, control over China's tariffs, and extraterritorial agreements including legal immunity for foreigners and foreign businesses.
+Issues that affected only Russia and China were mainly the Russian-Chinese border since Russia, unlike the Western countries, bordered China.
+Many Chinese people felt humiliated by the Qing's submission to foreign interests, which contributed to widespread hostility toward the Qing emperor.